andrewbaxter/spaghettinuum/readme.md

 ## Self-hosting

 1. Do `cargo install spaghettinuum`
-2. Run `spagh_cli generate-config` to generate a config
+2. Run `spagh-cli generate-config` to generate a config
 3. Run `spagh YOURCONFIG.json` to start the server

 The `spagh` server has a number of child services: